How to Apply Formula in Excel for Alternate Rows (5 Easy ways)

 • Now, by using the AutoFill option of Excel, you can get the rest of the outputs.

-Read More: How to Apply Same Formula to Multiple Cells in Excel (7 Ways)
+Read More: How to Create a Formula in Excel for Multiple Cells

 How to Color Alternate Row Color Based on Group in Excel